 “He’s a man of integrity, a man of principle, and a man of total, utter resolve,” Trump said at the time.

 “These dangerous times require a determined attorney general, which is what Jeff is,” Trump said.
 “Jeff understands that the job of attorney general is to serve and protect the people of the United States, and that is exactly what he will do, and do better than anybody else can.
 He’s trained better for it than anybody else.”

-But Trump has been lambasting Sessions on Twitter and in the press in July, calling him “beleaguered” and criticizing him for not investigating Clinton – even though Trump himself said after he was elected that he didn’t plan to pursue an investigation into her use of a private email server while she was secretary of state.
+But since, Trump has lambasted his attorney general on social media and to press, calling him “beleaguered” and slamming him for not investigating Clinton – even though Trump himself said after he was elected that he didn’t plan to pursue an investigation into her use of a private email server while she was secretary of state.

-Trump told the New York Times that he wouldn’t have picked Sessions to lead the Justice Department if he knew that he would recuse himself from overseeing the Russia investigation.
+Trump told The New York Times in August 2017 that he wouldn’t have picked Sessions to lead the Justice Department if he knew he would recuse himself from overseeing the Russia investigation.